waqas028/Waqas_Projects/README.md

 </div>

 ## Speed Test App
 As part of my tenure at MK Smart Technology, I spearheaded the development of a cutting-edge Speed Test App, leveraging the latest advancements in Android technology.
-Developed a high-performance speed test application using modern Android technologies, including MVVM architecture, Coroutines for asynchronous task management, LiveData for real-time data updates, and Flow for efficient data streams.The application enables users to:
+Developed a high-performance speed test application using modern Android technologies, including MVVM architecture, Coroutines for asynchronous task management, LiveData for real-time data updates, and Flow for efficient data streams.
+The application enables users to:

 - Measure their internet speed: Assess their download and upload speeds with accuracy.
 Users can perform real-time internet speed tests, providing accurate insights into their network performance.